tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

     <a href="http://creativecommons.org/publicdomain/zero/1.0/deed.en" title="Creative Commons Zero, Public Domain Dedication">CC0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=34030428">Link</a>
 </i>

+With the Yerkes-Dodson law in mind, it seems that my attempts to work more to combat my feelings of overwhelm were counterproductive.
+By compounding my stress, I was worsening the problem and sliding further over the edge of the productivity curve.

-While I expressed concerns with feeling behind on my work, what I was feeling was the result of falling down the peak of the curve.
-I had not taken the steps to [self-regulate](https://en.wikipedia.org/wiki/Emotional_self-regulation) against work concerns; instead, I allowed the negative emotions to compound and hinder my ability to produce good work.
+I had not taken the steps to [self-regulate](https://en.wikipedia.org/wiki/Emotional_self-regulation) against work concerns; instead, I allowed the adverse feelings to compound and hinder my ability to produce good work.
 With this new insight, I want to explore avoiding this situation in the future.

 ## What am I going to change?

 In short, I want to make sure I take breaks.
 More specifically, I want to make sure I continue to take breaks even when (**especially** when) I am struggling with difficult work or looming deadlines.

+I believe taking breaks provides an outlet to periodically reduce mental strain, preventing me from becoming overstimulated and overwhelmed by my work.

 ### What's not in a Break?